qualisys/Real-Time-Protocol-Documentation/client/index.md

   * Name
   The name of the label (trajectory).

   * RGBColor
   The color of the label (trajectory), represented by a three byte integer value.
 Bit 0-7 represents red, bit 8-15 represents green and bit 16-23 represents blue.

+* **Bones**
+Block containing bone information.
+  * Bone From
+  The name of the label (trajectory) where the bone starts.

+  * Bone To
+  The name of the label (trajectory) where the bone ends.

 Example:
 {{> threed_xml_example }}

 #### 6D XML parameters
-In response to the command GetParameters 3D the QTM RT server will reply with an XML data packet, containing a block called The_3D.
+In response to the command GetParameters 3D the QTM RT server will reply with an XML data packet, containing a block called `The_3D`.
 See below for the format of this block.

-*Note*: XML element names can’t begin with a number, that’s why the element for 3D parameters is called The_6D.
+*Note*: XML element names can&rsquo;t begin with a number, that&rsquo;s why the element for 3D parameters is called The_6D.

 * **Bodies**